 The federal Fair Housing Act is federal law that prohibits housing discrimination based on race, color, religion, sex, national origin, disability, and familial status.
 Virginia’s own Fair Housing Law additionally prohibits housing discrimination on the basis of elderliness, source of funds, sexual orientation, gender identity, or military status.

-According to the Fair Housing Law, housing providers can’t deny a tenant based on any of the protected classes.
+According to the Fair Housing Law, it is illegal for housing providers to deny a tenant based on any of the protected classes.
 Further, they must provide reasonable accommodations for those with disabilities within reason, such as allowing an assistance animal without charging an additional security deposit.

 The Fair Housing Act also prohibits hate speech or other acts of discrimination against tenants and requires that all buildings meet basic health and safety codes.
 In short, this fair housing policy ensures everyone has equal opportunity to safe and fair housing.